 Sweater weather simply calls for leather.
 No ifs, ands, or buts about it.
 There isn’t another material that can match leather’s style, timelessness, and durability, which is why it’s a staple in so many homes.
-But this post is not just an ode to our favorite upholstery – it’ll also include some tips and tricks to make the most of the leather pieces in your space.
+But this post is not just an ode to our favorite upholstery – it’ll also include some tips and tricks to make the most of the leather pieces in your space, and how to properly maintain your leather.
 We’ll even cover more unexpected ways to incorporate leather into your decor.
 So, for the love of leather, let’s begin!

 CHOOSE YOUR STYLE